Posted in Car Accident on December 18, 2020

 Most motor vehicle accidents in Texas trace back to driver error.
 According to the Texas Department of Transportation, drunk drivers caused 961 deaths in 2018, while distracted drivers were responsible for taking at least 403 lives.
 An at-fault driver will be liable for a motor vehicle accident if he or she was guilty of negligence, carelessness or recklessness that caused the vehicle collision.

 A driver is not the only party who can be held liable for a motor vehicle accident in Texas.
 Liability by law will go to whoever is responsible for the proximate or main cause of the accident.
 Upon investigation, this could be the manufacturer of a vehicle for a defective part or the city or state government for a road hazard.
-In other cases, liability could go to a driver’s employer if the driver was at work, such as a trucking company for a truck accident.
+In other cases, liability could go to a driver’s employer if the driver was at work, such as a trucking company for a truck accident in San Antonio.
 These are three examples of other liability options in a car accident case.

 Can I Recover Compensation If I Am Partly at Fault?